 02 Sep 2021 Which one is better, AS2 or AS4?

-Although they share similarities, there are some key differences between the two, let’s find out which one is better!
+Although they share similarities, there are some key differences between these two protocols, let’s find out which one is better, AS2 or AS4!

 by Ekron Dries

 AS2 (Applicability Statement 2) is a protocol specification that’s used to transmit sensitive data securely and reliably over the internet.
 Upgraded from AS1, the original protocol created in the 1990s, AS2 supports the encryption of messages.
 AS2 protocol combines the use of several secure and widely used technologies including HTTPS, SSL Certificates, S/MIME, and file hashing.

 AS2 supports the encryption of messages (also known as AS2 messages) that are then exchanged with trading partners and vendors via HTTPS.
 These messages are built using the S/MIME format.

 AS2 utilizes digital certificates and encryption standards to protect critical information while it’s in transit across systems, networks, and locations.
 AS2 messages can be compressed, signed, encrypted, and sent over a secure SSL tunnel.

 Users can also request an MDN (Message Disposition Notification, or “receipt”) to verify that the message was received and decrypted successfully.
 Using digitally signed receipts to compare the returned message checksum value creates an NRR (non-repudiation of receipt).
 An NRR gives the sender legal proof of unaltered delivery and verification that the message received is identical to what was sent.

 What is AS4 and how does it works?

 AS4 (Applicability Statement 4) is an open Business-to-Business (B2B) standard for securing and exchanging documents between businesses using Web Services.